pmikstacki/SliccDB/README.md

 - [ ] ORM (Object Relational Mapper) for Nodes

 #### Can I help?
 Of course!
-Any help with the Cypher Interpreter will be appreciated.
-Currently I use [Raiload Diagrams](https://s3.amazonaws.com/artifacts.opencypher.org/M16/railroad/Cypher.html) from official OpenCypher website to look for lexems and then for every pattern I walk the tree and extract what is needed.
-This architecture while simple, is not optimal and it would be far better if I were to build some kind of a command object inside every block and based on that operated on the database.
+Any help with the SliccDB will be appreciated.